skanikasaini6/KDD_Project/README.md

 *	Now we have a single dataset with all the columns required for Exploratory Data Analysis.
 *  Checking for null values and imputing with constants- Markdowns 1-5 have a lot of missing values since these markdowns contain values of only particular holiday weeks.
 We have   replaced the missing values with -9999 indicating no extra sales.
 *  Standardizing the features in the Dataset to balance the variance between the features.
 If the features are not normalized    on to a single scale, the model might be biased towards high variance features.
-Bias can be mitigaed by tranforming  original dataset.
+Bias can be mitigated by tranforming  original dataset.

 ***Modeling:***